ibm-cloud-docs/speech-to-text/parsing.md

 ## Character insertion bias
 {: #insertion-bias}

-The `character_insertion_bias` parameter is beta functionality that is available for all next-generation models.
+The `character_insertion_bias` parameter is beta functionality that is available for all large speech models and next-generation models.
 The parameter is not available for previous-generation models.
 {: beta}

 The `character_insertion_bias` parameter controls the service's bias for competing strings of different lengths during speech recognition.
-With next-generation models, the service parses audio character by character.
+With large speech models and next-generation models, the service parses audio character by character.
 As it does, it establishes hypotheses of previous character strings to help determine viable next characters.
 During this process, it collects candidate strings of different lengths.

 By default, each model uses a default `character_insertion_bias` of 0.0.
 This value is optimized to produce the best balance between hypotheses with different numbers of characters.
 The default is typically adequate for most speech recognition.
 However, certain use cases might benefit from favoring hypotheses with shorter or longer strings of characters.
 In such cases, specifying a change from the default can improve speech recognition.